progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--If you have a branch set up to track a remote branch (see the next section and *Chapter 3* for more information), you can use the `git pull` command to automatically fetch and then merge a remote branch into your current branch.
 This may be an easier or more comfortable workflow for you; and by default, the `git clone` command automatically sets up your local master branch to track the remote master branch on the server you cloned from (assuming the remote has a master branch).
 Running `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.-->

-Wenn du allerdings einen Branch so aufgesetzt hast, dass er einem Remote Branch "folgt" (also einen "Tracking Branch", wir werden im nächsten Abschnitt und in Kapitel 3 noch genauer darauf eingehen), dann kannst du den Befehl `git pull` verwenden, um automatisch neue Daten herunterzuladen und den externen Branch gleichzeitig mit dem aktuellen, lokalen Branch zusammenzuführen.
+Wenn du allerdings einen Branch so aufgesetzt hast, dass er einem Remote Branch „folgt“ (also einen „Tracking Branch“, wir werden im nächsten Abschnitt und in Kapitel 3 noch genauer darauf eingehen), dann kannst du den Befehl `git pull` verwenden, um automatisch neue Daten herunterzuladen und den externen Branch gleichzeitig mit dem aktuellen, lokalen Branch zusammenzuführen.
 Das ist oft die bequemere Arbeitsweise. `git clone` setzt deinen lokalen master Branch deshalb standardmäßig so auf, dass er dem Remote master Branch des geklonten Repositorys folgt (sofern das Remote Repository einen master Branch hat).
 Wenn du dann `git pull` ausführst, wird Git die neuen Commits aus dem externen Repository holen und versuchen, sie automatisch mit dem Code zusammenzuführen, an dem du gerade arbeitest.

 <!--### Pushing to Your Remotes ###-->
 ### Änderungen in ein Remote Repository hochladen ###

 <!--When you have your project at a point that you want to share, you have to push it upstream.
 The command for this is simple: `git push [remote-name] [branch-name]`.
 If you want to push your master branch to your `origin` server (again, cloning generally sets up both of those names for you automatically), then you can run this to push your work back up to the server:-->

-Wenn du mit deinem Projekt an einen Punkt gekommen bist, an dem du es anderen zur Verfügung stellen willst, kannst du deine Änderungen in ein gemeinsam genutztes Repository hochladen (engl. "push").
+Wenn du mit deinem Projekt an einen Punkt gekommen bist, an dem du es anderen zur Verfügung stellen willst, kannst du deine Änderungen in ein gemeinsam genutztes Repository hochladen (engl. „push“).
 Der Befehl dafür ist einfach: `git push [remote-name] [branch-name]`.
 Wenn du deinen master Branch auf den `origin` Server hochladen willst (noch einmal, wenn du ein Repository klonst, setzt Git diesen Namen automatisch für dich), dann kannst du diesen Befehl verwenden:

 	$ git push origin master